osteele/Arduino-BLE-IMU/README.md

 The code is currently specific to the ESP32.
 Porting it to another board that supports the Arduino APIs requires at least these changes:

-* The persistent configuration code uses SPIFF.
+* The persistent configuration code uses SPIFFS.
 If this is not available, use the Flash API.
 * The BLE MAC address service publishes the WiFi MAC address.
 If there is no WiFi MAC address, use the BLE address.